cmput402/cmput402.github.io/content/individual/performance-assessment.md

 # Acceptance criteria for I3

-<p class="longWarning">Your submission must meet the [formatting requirements]({filename}/general/report.md).
-Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting requirements.</p>
+<p class="longWarning">Your submission must meet the <a href="../general/report.html">formatting requirements</a> Marks may be lost or you may receive a zero if the report is not **easy** to read and professional, or if it does not meet the formatting requirements.</p>

 Submit the report as a [Zipped PDF Report]({filename}/general/report.md) (max 4 pages including any screenshots, plots, etc.) with clear subsections to Canvas.
 Keep all sections under half a page if